manavsehgal/rapid-app-workflow/develop_mobile_web_apps_using_nodejs.md

 # Develop Mobile Web Apps Using NodeJS

 Among distribution methods and target platforms, developing web apps using NodeJS is most popular.
 Barrier to entry is lowest when developing in JavaScript.
-You just need a text editor, a terminal, and a GitHub account to get started.
+You just need a text editor, terminal, and a GitHub account to get started.

 NodeJS enjoys tremendous growth in frameworks, language variants, tools, and technologies.
 This increases complexity non-linearly as project size grows.